Picnic at Otari-Wilton's Bush

 There is seating for visiting groups, toilet facilities and a snack vending machine.
-A small lecture room can be hired for meetings, seminars and workshops (of up to 15 people) and is available Monday to Sunday, 4−10pm.
+A small meeting room can be hired for meetings, seminars and workshops (of up to 15 people) and is available Monday to Sunday, 4−10pm.

 Otari-Wilton's Bush Trust runs workshops and seminars from time to time.
 Check the events calendar for details.

 School groups often visit to study New Zealand's plant life, and to experience the forest that once covered Wellington.
 An education kit is available.

 Otari-Wilton's Bush is one of Wellington's best picnic spots.
 There are two main picnic areas - the North picnic area off Wilton's Bush Road, and the idyllic Troup Picnic Area on the Circular Walk.

 The Troup Picnic Area is an open space ideal for large groups and school visits.
 It has toilet facilities, tap water, and two push-button gas barbecues (these run for 20 minutes - for longer cooking push the button again).
 Availability is on a first-in, first-served basis - please note the barbecues may still be hot from previous usage.

 Although bookings are not required, large groups should advise the Treehouse Visitor Centre of intended visits.